uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

   - Identifies whether an Amazon S3 bucket or an IAM role has been shared with an external entity.
   - Analyzes resource policies in your AWS environment to help you identify and address unintended access.
   - Analyzes IAM policies to identify potential issues and excessive permissions.
+  - Grant permissions to applications that run on Amazon EC2 instances.
   - ex) A user wants to review all Amazon S3 buckets with ACLs and S3 bucket policies in the S3 console.
+  - ex) A company wants to identify Amazon S3 buckets that are shared with another AWS account.

 ■ **IAM Credential Report**
   - Provides detailed information about the rotation history of user passwords and access keys within the account.
 It shows dates of last password and access key rotation, along with usernames and key IDs.
 This aligns perfectly with the requirement of auditing password and access key rotation details for compliance purposes.